penumbra1/buddy/README.md

 - Mobile card layout
 - Clean up the media field
 - Photo gallery
+- Split components are built both on client and server - serve them on demand?
 - Search multiple breeds (fetch all in a thunk)
 - Remove no results fallback on startup
 - Cache breedLists for previously searched animals